A/N: Hello there. This is my first fanfic. Please be gentle.

 "Will do," nodded Granger, as she moved to the door, all business "I'll see you in a bit, Jules.
 Nice to meet you Mr Malfoy."

-A/N: So... there it is.
-I'd love some feedback - please let me know what you think in the reviews.
-Thank you to everyone who reads this.
+A/N: So, there it is.
+Please let me know what you think.
+And thank you to everyone who reads this.

-Also, I'm not from England, and I've (sadly) never been to Oxford, nor have I ever handled an illuminated manuscript so if I have anything wrong, it is entirely my own error, and if there are any mistakes, feel free to let me know.
+Also, I'm not from England, nor have I ever handled an illuminated text, so any inaccuracies are my own - and please feel free to correct me.